raspberrypilearning/recruiting-volunteers/en/step_3.md

 --- /collapse ---

+--- collapse ---

+---
+title: Mentor (technical)
+---

+**Aims and expectations:** Uses their own coding experience or technical knowledge to support and guide young people in a session.
+They may also prepare learning resources or activities for sessions.

+**Example tasks:**
++ Help to plan and prepare resources ahead of sessions
++ Provide support to young people who are new to coding
++ Provide technical guidance to help young people progress with their projects
++ Help to set up technical equipment before sessions

+The Dojo hosts sessions every week/fortnight/month  on day/dates from start time to end time.
+Champions usually arrive 30 minutes in advance of the session, and stay 30 minutes after the session ends to make sure volunteers are debriefed and the venue is tidied.
+This Dojo usually runs during regular school term time, taking a break for holidays and midterm.
+This is an unpaid volunteer role.

+--- /collapse ---
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}